METALS-Copper hits lowest since Jan 2016 on deepening coronavirus fears

 Most base metals fell to their lowest since 2016.

-Reporting by Zandi Shabalala; Additional reporting by Tom Daly; Editing by Jan Harvey and David Evans
+Reporting by Zandi Shabalala; Additional reporting by Tom Daly; Editing by Jan Harvey and Nick Tattersall